 Terah uses every opportunity to advocate for children with enhanced needs, especially when it comes to education.
 There desperately needs to be a reform of the educational system when it comes to options given to those who think differently than us.
 It is also so important to support mothers of those amazing kids.
 She offers advice on managing the many many challenges that come with parenting a child who requires more than average at her website www.terahboyd.com.

-You can listen to Terah’s music on Spotify.
+If your child has bedtime struggles such as anxiety or sleeplessness, you can listen to Terah’s music on Spotify.

 About the Book: